SESSION LAWS OF 1957, CHAPTER 1436, AS AMENDED, ESTABLISHING THE GAME COMMISSION OF CURRITUCK COUNTY.

 Any violation of this Act is hereby made a misdemeanor, punishable by a fine of not more than fifty dollars ($50.00), or by imprisonment for not more than thirty (30) days, at the discretion of the court, and each violation thereof shall constitute a separate offense.

-The Currituck County Game Commission with the approval of the North Carolina Wildlife Resources Commission shall have the authority to restrict or prohibit the use of air boats on Currituck Sound from September 1 to April 1 of each year.
+The use of air boats on the public waters of Currituck County is prohibited from Septermber 1 of each year until April 1 of the folowing year.
 All boats powered with gasoline, oil or similarly operated engines shall use efficient mufflers in Currituck County except when otherwise authorized by the Federal Government.

 Repealed by the 1989 Assembly.